On this page

 The All‑In‑One is a home equity line of credit.
 You can use it to purchase your home and then access your repaid principal to finance other projects without having to apply for another loan.

+Not sure which is right for you?
 If you’re having trouble choosing between the two, there’s another option: our made-to-measure mortgage combines a loan portion and a line of credit portion.
 Speak with your mortgage advisor for more information.

 What term should I choose for my fixed-rate mortgage loan?